-THANKS TO EVERYONE THAT WAS A PART FOR OUR 2018 SEASON OF THEATRE UNDER THE STARS!
+THANKS TO EVERYONE THAT WAS A PART OF OUR 2018 SEASON OF THEATRE UNDER THE STARS!

 We have selected our summer shows for 2019 Theatre Under the Stars!

 Audition information and downloads of materials are found at the bottom of this page.

 We are excited to announce the addition of two Spring shows to our 2019 season!

 Performance dates are still being finalized for these late additions to our season and will be posted as soon as they are confirmed!